 Last weekend was very chilly here in Charlotte.
 Undaunted, the girls and I still managed to make it to the farmers market and wander around for a bit – indoors, of course!
 (We’re wimpy now that we moved out of the snowy northeast.)
 I was looking for a different winter veggie to give me some inspiration and I found TURNIPS!
 Yup, turnips.
-Admittedly, they are not my favorite vegetable, but I was determined to try something new and get the kids to look fondly on this pretty purple root veggie.
+Admittedly, historically, they are not my favorite vegetable, but I was determined to try something new and get the kids to look fondly on this pretty root veggie.

 Last night, looking for something yummy to accompany our turkey burgers, I knew this was my chance to pretty-up the turnips.
 Honestly, what doesn’t taste great with a little butter and brown sugar?
 About 15 minutes later, voila, caramelized turnips.
 They were a huge hit.
 Devoured.
 Next time I shall buy more!